hakimel/reveal.js/README.md

 When a slide fragment is either shown or hidden reveal.js will dispatch an event.

+Some libraries, like MathJax (see #505), get confused by the initially hidden fragment elements.
+Often times this can be fixed by calling their update or render function from this callback.

 ```javascript
 Reveal.addEventListener( 'fragmentshown', function( event ) {
 	// event.fragment = the fragment DOM element